Aqua Line (Mumbai Metro): Planning

 In December 2014, the MMRC appointed a consortium led by Hong Kong-based AECOM Asia, in a joint venture with Padeco, Japan, LBG Inc. USA and Egis Rail, France as the general consultants for the implementation of the Aqua Line project.
 The agreement between the two parties was signed on 26 May 2015.
 On 6 July 2015, the MMRC unveiled a new logo, designed by Design Orb, for the Aqua Line.
 UPS Madan, Director, MMRC and Metropolitan Commissioner, MMRDA, explained, "The earlier logo was designed with an elevated Metro-3 corridor in mind as was planned originally.
 The new logo presents the organisation more appropriately as its more relevant, fresh and robust".
-He also noted that the earlier logo had been designed while the MMRC was owned by the State Government, while it was now a joint venture between the State and the Centre.
+He also noted that the earlier logo had been designed while the MMRC was owned by the State Government, while it was now a joint venture between the State and the centre.

-The MMRC will have to rehabilitate 2,807 families for the project.
+The MMRC had to rehabilitate 2,807 families for the project.
 Most of the families were relocated to Kurla and Chakala.
 The MMRC also provided free hotel accommodation to people residing in old, dilapidated buildings along the metro corridor that were in danger of collapsing during tunneling work.
 The majority of such buildings were located in the Girgaum-Kalbadevi belt in South Mumbai.

 In March 2022, the Government of Maharashtra announced plans to extend the Aqua Line southbound from Cuffe Parade, adding one new station – Navy Nagar.
 The extension would be 2.5 km long, and would cost an additional ₹2301 crore.
 In August 2022, the MMRCL invited bids for Detailed Project Reports (DPRs) for the extension.